outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 logger@container-logger1 ~ $ ping logger1
 ```

 We are very close to start ZooKeeper now.
-Before that, file *myid* must be created.
-Each ZooKeeper server has a unique ID that is used in two places: in the configuration file ('server.X') and in *dadaDir/myid*.
-Upon startup, a ZooKeeper server knows who it is by looking up the file *myid*.
+Before that, file *myid* under 'dataDir' must be created to keep the unique identifier defined by 'server.X'.
+Upon startup, a ZooKeeper server gets its identifier by looking up *myid*.

 ```bash
 logger@container-logger1 ~ $ echo '1' > /var/opt/logger/z1-snapshots/myid